-As lessor
+(a) As lessor

-The Group leases its investment properties (Note 15 to the financial statements) under operating lease arrangements, with leases negotiated for terms ranging from one to three years.
+The Group leases its investment properties (Note 15 to the consolidated financial statements) under operating lease arrangements, with leases negotiated for terms ranging from one to three years.
 The terms of the leases generally require the tenants to pay security deposits.

-At 31 December 2015, the Group had total future minimum lease receivables under non-cancellable operating leases with its tenants falling due as follows:
+At 31 December 2018, the Group has total future minimum lease receivables under non-cancellable operating leases with its tenants falling due as follows:

-2015 HK\$'000 2014 HK\$'000
+2018 HK\$'000 2017 HK\$'000

-Within one year In the second to fifth years, inclusive 2,386 123 3,880 2,019
+Within one year In the second to fifth years, inclusive 4,861 2,609 2,580

-2,509 5,899
+7,470 2,669